James-VT/MS1_Handleigh_Hall/README.md

 * As a visitor to the website, I want to know what's on offer, the location, and how to book tickets to visit.
 * As the owner or manager of the organisation, I want to relay to customers the info that will generate revenue.

+### Colours

+For the site's colours, I have chosen gentle pastel colours of beige and blue.
+The beige is to match the colour of Cotswold stone from which the fictional building is constructed, and the blue is supposed to match the blue sky.
+I did not choose a directly analogous sky blue as this didn't match the beige so well, so instead a pastel blue was chosen.
+The background colour of the main image is a gentle green to be similar to the grass.
+I chose a slightly sharper shade of green than pastel green in order to contrast a little better with the pastel colours between which it would be sandwiched should the background image fail to load.

+A similar beige colour to the header was chosen for the text boxes as these will scroll up over the building or sit alongside them at wider screen sizes.

 ### Wireframes

 The layout of the pages for this project were planned using Balsamiq's wireframes.
 The wireframes for mobile devices can be found [here.](docs/wireframes/wireframems1mobile.pdf) The wireframes for tablets can be found [here.](docs/wireframes/wireframems1tablet.pdf) The wireframes for desktops can be found [here.](docs/wireframes/wireframems1desktop.pdf)